SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 This means that when you extend an object any of its settings can be modified to provide different or additional functionality without breaking the existing, tested, parent object.

-Say, for example, you have a `user` Model handling your business rules and actions for application users.
-Then the client decides that they also need a `superuser` entity.
-A `superuser` does most things the same way as a `user`, does some things differently, and does some new actions not shared with a `user` which use different fields.
-With most ORMs this wouldn't be easy to achieve without disrupting existing code and tests.
-With Agile Toolkit, it's simple to extend your Model to add the new requirements:

-    TODO: example

-Any code using the parent `user` Model will continue to work, because nothing has changed.
-And there's no danger that new code using the the `superuser` Model will inadvertantly apply `superuser` operations to a mere `user` because you changed the query conditions to select only `superusers` to operate on: there's a clean separation of concerns.
-Your old `user` tests continue to run, and you add specific tests for the new `superuser` functionality.
-So changing your code is easy, robust and safe.
-That's the power of the Extensibility Principle, and you'll find it applied throughout the View and Model objects within the Toolkit.
+In general, best practice in Agile Toolkit is to add new functionality by extending the existing object, without disrupting its existing code and tests.
+The Extensibility features are designed to ensure that this process is rapid and realiable.

-As an important side effect, this means that Agile Toolkit is radically injectable: any object can be swapped out or reconfigured at any stage with no need for any special planning or configuration.
-So it's a software tester's dream!
+Our focus on Composability and Extensibility means that everything in Agile Toolkit is an object &ndash; there's no use of static classes.
+Any component can be reconfigured or swapped out at runtime, so the Toolkit is a software tester's dream!

-## The Simplicity Principle
+### The Simplicity Principle

-To summarize, our overriding aim is to simplify the process of developing data-intensive rich web applications.
-Frankly, with some of the leading PHP frameworks there are times you can feel that they're making simple things complex.
-With Agile Toolkit, our focus is always to make complex things simpler:
+Finally, working with web frameworks you can sometimes feel that they're making simple things complex.
+With Agile Toolkit we strive to avoid this by always adopting the simplest practical approach, even if it's not the 'purest' or trendiest.

-* It's simpler to build rich web interfaces
-* It's simpler to build reusable business and interface components
-* And its simpler to adapt your components as Agile requirements evolve.

-This focus on simplicity extends to the code itself.
-The Core is small and lean, with non-essential services provided by optional Addons.
-And we always adopt the simplest practical approach, even if it's not the trendiest.
 For example:

 * Configuration files are plain old PHP hashes, so if you want complex conditional configurations just pop in some code.
-* Namespacing isn't used within the core and application code unless you're using Addons or external libraries.
-It's never caused any practical problems and we avoid tedium like this:
+* You won't need namespacing unless you're using Addons or external libraries.
+This has never caused any practical problems and we avoid tedium like this:

     <pre>
     namespace Acme\TaskBundle\Controller;